sigsum/sigsum/proposals/2022-07-api-renaming.md

 Rename the following endpoints:

-  - s/get-tree-head-to-cosign/get-untrusted-tree-head/
+  - s/get-tree-head-to-cosign/get-next-tree-head/
   - s/get-tree-head-cosigned/get-tree-head/
-  - s/get-leaves/get-entries/
-  - s/add-leaf/add-entry/

-Rename the following ASCII keys:
+Rename the ASCII key:

+  - s/tree_size/size/
-  - s/start_size/start_index/
+  - s/inclusion_path/node_hash/
-  - s/end_size/end_index/
+  - s/consistency_path/node_hash/

-(Reminder: specify zero-based index.)

 # Motivation

 Improve readability of api.md, especially for those that skim it quickly.
-For example, "untrusted-tree-head" is a very strong signal for what you don't want, and it should be easier to relate to the term "entry" rather than a "leaf".

-The renamed ASCII keys better reflect the text that describes them.
+Stick to established "tree" / "leaf" terminology, to follow conventions in documents on merkle trees and certificate transparency.

+Changing to `size` is consistent with `new_size`/`old_size` in description of consistency proof.
+The term "path" is somewhat consistent with terminology in RFC 9162, but in the sigsum protocol, each line represents the hash of a single node in the tree, not the path as a whole.